 Can you burn treated wood?
-You have probably heard that you can’t burn treated wood.
+You have probably heard that you cannot burn treated wood.
 This is not true.
-You can burn treated lumber with the proper precautions and safety measures.
-Here are some things to consider:
+You can burn treated wood if you take the proper precautions and safety measures.
+Here are some things you should consider:

-1. Read the label: You can burn treated wood, but it should be treated with an epoxy coating or a similar coating.
+- You can burn treated wood, but it should be treated with an epoxy or similar coating.
 Wood that is not treated has a higher chance of catching fire and burning.

-2. Read the instructions: You will need to make sure that your wood has been treated with an epoxy or other appropriate coating.
+- You must ensure that your wood has been treated with an epoxy or other appropriate coating.

 What is treated wood?